The Ultimate Storage Guide to Self Storage

 Just like temperature, humidity is another factor that could affect the livelihood and longevity of your wine.
 Try to find a storage facility that can keep a unit at a consistent 70% humidity.
 Much like what happens when kept at low temperatures, low humidity can dry out the corks, allowing air into the bottles and ruining the wine.
 If you aren’t able to store your wines between 50% and 80% humidity consistently, you could place a pan of water in your unit to help improve conditions.
 However, too much humidity could induce mold growth, so balance is key.

-Vibration Free is the Way to Be
+Vibration Free Is The Way To Be

 Wine bottles are most often stored on their sides for a few reasons.
 Horizontal storage pushes the wine up against the cork, helping to prevent it from drying out.
 It’s also more economical in terms of saving space to stack bottles on top of each other horizontally.
 However, no matter how you stack it, wine doesn’t like to be moved.